Artificial intelligence arms race: Terminology

-The AI arms race is the race by global powers to develop and deploy lethal autonomous weapons systems (LAWS), also known as "slaughterbots" or "killer robots."
-These are weapons systems that use artificial intelligence (AI) to identify, select, and kill human targets without human intervention.
-More broadly, any competition for superior AI is sometimes framed as an "arms race".
-A quest for military AI dominance overlaps with a quest for dominance in other sectors, especially as a country pursues both economic and military advantages.
+Lethal autonomous weapons systems use artificial intelligence to identify and kill human targets without human intervention.
+LAWS have colloquially been called "slaughterbots" or "killer robots".
+Broadly, any competition for superior AI is sometimes framed as an "arms race".
+Advantages in military AI overlap with advantages in other sectors, as countries pursue both economic and military advantages, as per previous arms races throughout history.